 ECRIM Thick film product ( Thick film substrate/Thick film resistor) capability

 Passive network is fabricated on the same substrate by thick film process such as screen printing and sintering.
 The circuit design has great flexibility and short development cycle.
 It is suitable for mass production and has an annual output value of more than 100 million.
 In terms of electrical performance, it can withstand higher voltages, greater power and larger currents.
+We have foundry lines, complete processes such as film formation, assembly and packaging.

 2. Product Features